Godalming: Geology

 Frith Hill and Charterhouse are on the iron-rich Bargate Beds, a part of the more widespread lower Sandgate Formation that is only found in the Godalming area.
 This layer contains Bargate stone, a dark honey-coloured calcerous sandstone that was quarried until the Second World War at several sites in the civil parish.
-There are also small exposures of the sandy Folkestone Beds at Busbridge and to the northwest of Charterhouse.
+There are also small exposures of the sandy Folkestone Beds at Busbridge and to the north-west of Charterhouse.
 River gravels are found in the valleys of the Wey and Ock to the west and south of the town centre, and as a terrace at Farncombe.
 Alluvial deposits of sand and silt are found in the floodplain of the Wey, especially between Bridge Street and Catteshall.

 History

 Early history

 The earliest evidence of human activity in the Godalming area is from the Stone Age.
 At least two Paleolithic hand axes as well as Mesolithic flint blades and flakes have been found in the civil parish.
 In 2017, a local schoolboy discovered a Bronze Age barbed and tanged arrowhead, which he subsequently donated to Godalming Museum.
 The higher ground above the River Wey floodplain at Charterhouse was occupied during the middle Iron Age and human habitation is thought to have continued into the early Roman period.
 There is thought to have been a small farmstead on the site in the late first century C.E. and there was also a villa at Binscombe.
 (Note: The Roman villa at Binscombe may have been abandoned after a violent incident that resulted in the collapse of one of the walls of an outbuilding.)